Our Services

 If untreated, this can lead to:

 One serious complication is when damaged muscle releases harmful proteins into the bloodstream, straining the kidneys and potentially leading to kidney failure if untreated.
-If you're experiencing severe muscle pain, weakness, or dark urine following an injury or intense exercise, you can use a free Rhabdomyolysis symptom checker to help assess whether your symptoms require immediate medical attention.
+If you're experiencing severe muscle pain, weakness, or dark urine following an injury or intense exercise, you can check your symptoms now to help assess whether your situation requires immediate medical attention.

 This does not replace medical care but can help you decide how urgently you should seek evaluation.